VincentFealy/VincentFealy/README.md

 # Hi, I'm Vincent 👋

-I'm a **Computer Science graduate from Salisbury University** with experience in **software development, cybersecurity, automation, databases, and enterprise IT**.
+I'm a **Computer Science graduate from Salisbury University** with experience in **software development, cybersecurity, automation, databases, and IT**.

 I'm interested in opportunities involving software engineering, cybersecurity, data, and technical problem solving.